ohitstom/spicetify-extensions/npvAmbience/README.md

 # npvAmbience.js

 ![Example](example.png)
-_This script adds a colourful glow to the NPV cover art._
+_This script adds a colorful glow to the NPV cover art._

 ### Installation